It's All On Tradeweb

-For all trades conducted on our platform, Tradeweb satisfies the relevant MiFID II and MiFIR pre- and post-trade reporting obligations; for non-MiFID firms, we perform regulatory transaction reporting and offer an APA reporting service for trades executed off-venue.
+Under MiFID II, the regulatory regime for MTFs was aligned with that of regulated markets (RMs).
+For all trades conducted on our platform, Tradeweb satisfies the relevant pre- and post-trade reporting obligations under MiFID II and MiFIR, including the onshored UK provisions.
+For non-investment firms, we perform regulatory transaction reporting and offer an APA reporting service for trades executed off-venue.

-Tradeweb continues to help clients adhere to MiFID II requirements; our solutions encompass all pre-trade, execution and post-trade obligations.
+Tradeweb continues to help clients adhere to (MiFID II) reporting requirements; our solutions encompass all pre-trade, execution and post-trade obligations.

-Learn more about our full suite of MiFID II solutions here.
+Learn more about our full suite of reporting solutions here.